apparebit/diaphanous/README.md

 and hence rather unlikely to serve as actual location of internet users.

-This repository's Python package includes [code that enriches](diaphanous/country.py) this dataset with population counts, geometries, and region/continent information.
+This repository's Python package includes [code that enriches](diaphanous/country.py) this dataset with population counts, social account numbers, geometries, and region/continent information.
 It leverages the following data:

   * Per-country population counts by the [United Nations Population Division](https://population.un.org/dataportal/data/indicators/49/locations/4,8,12,16,20,24,660,28,32,51,533,36,40,31,44,48,50,52,112,56,84,204,60,64,68,535,70,72,76,92,96,100,854,108,132,116,120,124,136,140,148,152,156,344,446,158,170,174,178,184,188,384,191,192,531,196,203,408,180,208,262,212,214,218,818,222,226,232,233,748,231,238,234,242,246,250,254,258,266,270,268,276,288,292,300,304,308,312,316,320,831,324,624,328,332,336,340,348,352,356,360,364,368,372,833,376,380,388,392,832,400,398,404,296,412,414,417,418,428,422,426,430,434,438,440,442,450,454,458,462,466,470,584,474,478,480,175,484,583,492,496,499,500,504,508,104,516,520,524,528,540,554,558,562,566,570,807,580,578,512,586,585,591,598,600,604,608,616,620,630,634,410,498,638,642,643,646,652,654,659,662,663,666,670,882,674,678,682,686,688,690,694,702,534,703,705,90,706,710,728,724,144,275,729,740,752,756,760,762,764,626,768,772,776,780,788,792,795,796,798,800,804,784,826,834,840,850,858,860,548,862,704,876,732,887,894,716/start/2019/end/2022/table/pivotbylocation);